scaleway/ai-pulse-nvidia-trt-llm/docs/05-scheduling.md

 ![ai pulse banner](./images/common/ai-pulse-banner.jpeg)

 # Batching Scheduling
 For each of the steps here, we will need to create the Triton model repository as explained [here](03-Triton.md#models-repository).
-As a reminder, each of these runs needs to have the following folder structure:
 ```
 ├── ensemble
 │   ├── 1